 In the majority of cases, and if used correctly, iodine can be safe to use in patients with both hypothyroidism and Hashimoto’s.

-Taking the combination of iodine with selenium can help prevent any negative effects - such as an increase in thyroidal antibodies that has been shown to occur in some studies.
+Taking the combination of iodine with selenium can help prevent any negative effects – such as an increase in thyroidal antibodies that have been shown to occur in some studies (3).

-Because of this low levels of selenium may predispose patients to developing free radical damage and lower than normal T4 and T3 levels.
+Because of this low levels of selenium may predispose patients to develop free radical damage and lower than normal T4 and T3 levels.

 Effectively selenium deficiency can make iodine deficiency worse.